BDC Hamburger Icon

 TipBottom line

-Your website’s design should be seamless so that it feels natural for users to browse your pages, find the content they’re seeking and complete their purchases.
+Your website’s design should be seamless.
+Customers should be able to easily browse your pages, find the content or products they’re seeking, and complete their purchases.
 If visitors have difficulty finding answers to their questions or don’t know how to navigate your site, you’ll see an increase in your bounce rate and a decrease in conversions.

-Simplicity is key.
+Simplicity is crucial.
 The easier it is for users to navigate your content, the higher your conversions will be.
-For e-commerce websites especially, it’s imperative to provide a smooth user experience for visitors so they turn into paying customers who return.
+Consider the following tips for improving your website’s design:

 • Browse your site like you’re a first-time visitor.
-Identify what doesn’t work for the average user.
+Identify what wouldn’t work for the average user.

 • Prioritize clean, simple and minimalistic design.